Tax Strategy for 2020/21

 1.4 The University’s two active wholly owned subsidiaries are City Foundations Limited (registration number 6974838), which owns 50% of the joint venture with the INTO Group.
 The other subsidiary is City Entrepreneurship Limited (registration number 07298148) which holds various investments relating to Cass Business School.

-1.5 This document, approved by the Chief Financial Officer (CFO) (subject to approval by City’s Executive Team), sets out City’s policy and approach to conducting its tax affairs and management of tax risk.
+1.5 This document, approved by the Chief Financial Officer (CFO) (on behalf of and subject to prior approval by City’s Executive Team), sets out City’s policy and approach to conducting its tax affairs and management of tax risk.
 The strategy will be reviewed annually and any amendments will be ratified as necessary by the Executive Team.